JeffFrade/inventoco/README.md

-# INVENTOCO
+# INVOCO

-Inventoco is a inventory and occurrence management system.
+Invoco is a inventory and occurrence management system.